top of page

 Prevention & Education

-Our specialist team provide prevention and education programmes and facilitated group work sessions for children and young people focusing on healthy relationships including Heading for Healthy Relationships, All About MeHelping Hands & Bully Busters.
+Our specialist team provide prevention and education programmes and facilitated group work sessions for children and young people focusing on healthy relationships including Heading for Healthy Relationships - Primary School & Post-Primary School programme, All About MeHelping Hands & Bully Busters.

 Our groups and courses aim to increase understanding and awareness about domestic abuse; challenge harmful attitudes and beliefs; enable young people to recognise when a relationship has the potential to become abusive; and empower them to make informed choices and be safe.